DerekCresswell/GameDesign11/4 Platformer/4 Checkpoint.md

 Lastly, the boolean `active` is just going to give us an easy way to tell if the checkpoint has been activated.

 Next we need to handle collisions.
 Add in the function `OnTriggerEnter2D`.\
 We will inside here we want to check if we collided with the player.
-We can use tags just like we have before.
+We can use tags just like we have before (Here "col" is short for "collider").

 ```csharp
 void OnTriggerEnter2D(Collider2D col) {